Best Reflective Running Gear of 2025

 • Heavy and bulky

-Whether you’re looking to maximize your visibility to others, have extra light to see while running in the dark, or don’t like wearing headlamps as a light source, the UltrAspire Lumen 600 4.0 Waist Light can serve multiple purposes.
+Whether you’re looking to maximize your visibility to others, have extra light to see while running in the dark, or don’t like wearing headlamps as a light source, the UltrAspire Lumen 600 5.0 Waist Light can serve multiple purposes.
 We named the predecessor to this light our top pick for waist lights in the iRunFar best running headlamps guide for good reason, and this new version only improves on the previous.
+UltrAspire continues to make incremental improvements to this light every year, and it remains our favorite waistlamp.

 The 600 lumens are incredibly bright, keeping you visible and illuminating the trail or the road ahead.
 Waist lights are great for reducing shadows on trails, especially when used in tandem with a headlamp.
 We found the waistband of this light to be quite comfortable, and it didn’t cause any abdominal distress, even during long night runs.
 It’s easy to adjust the light’s angle while you run to optimize the beam direction for uphills, downhills, and flats.
 The powerful battery is easy to swap out and charges with a USB-C cord.
-There’s a removable pocket on the belt that we use to store snacks and other small items.
+It will last between four and 10 hours, depending on the brightness level that you’re using it at.
+A zipper pocket provides storage for small items.

-This waist light isn’t going to be the lightest weight item in your running kit, and it may not appeal to those who count grams obsessively and want the lightest of light options for low-light visibility.
+This waist light won’t be the lightest weight item in your running kit, and it may not appeal to those who count grams obsessively and want the lightest of light options for low-light visibility.
+But, if you’re trying to make yourself as bright and visible as possible to passing motorists and cyclists while running at night, a waistlight is an excellent option.

 You can read our full review of the UltrAspire Lumen 600 3.0 Waist Light.

-Best Strobe Light: Avanto Lifestyle Clip-On Light Pro ($30)
+Best Strobe Light: Avanto Pro Magnetic Running Light ($26)

 • Easy to transport